Deep vein thrombosis: Classification

 The iliac veins (in the pelvis) include the external iliac vein, the internal iliac vein, and the common iliac vein.
 The common femoral vein is below the external iliac vein.
 (It is labeled simply "femoral" here.)

 DVT and PE are the two manifestations of the cardiovascular disease venous thromboembolism (VTE).
 VTE can occur as DVT only, DVT with PE, or PE only.
 About two-thirds of VTE manifests as DVT only, with one-third manifesting as PE with or without DVT.
 VTE, along with superficial vein thrombosis, are common types of venous thrombosis.

 DVT is classified as acute when the clots are developing or have recently developed, whereas chronic DVT persists for more than 28 days.
 Differences between these two types of DVT can be seen with ultrasound.
 An episode of VTE after an initial one is classified as recurrent.
 Bilateral DVT refers to clots in both limbs while unilateral means only a single limb is affected.

 DVT in a leg above the knee is termed proximal DVT (proximal).
 DVT in a leg below the knee is termed distal DVT (distal), also called calf DVT when affecting the calf, and has limited clinical significance compared to proximal DVT.
 Calf DVT makes up about half of DVTs.
 Iliofemoral DVT is described as involving either the iliac, or common femoral vein; elsewhere, it has been defined as involving at a minimum the common iliac vein, which is near the top of the pelvis.

-DVT can be classified into provoked and unprovoked categories.
+DVT can be classified as provoked and unprovoked.
 For example, DVT that occurs in association with cancer or surgery can be classified as provoked.
 However, the European Society of Cardiology in 2019 urged for this dichotomy to be abandoned to encourage more personalized risk assessments for recurrent VTE.
 The distinction between these categories is not always clear.